 After an hour spent sipping local plunger coffee and savouring rolls stuffed with fresh basil and lettuce, sundried tomatoes, eggplant, feta and homemade cherry tomato chutney, a nap sounds more appealing than a descent down the also befuddling South Ridge.

-Descending the South Ridge of Mt Barney
+Descending the South Ridge

 This route is unmarked beyond the saddle between Barney’s east and west peaks and has a less than glowing reputation for being the most popular location for mountain rescues.

 A full eleven hours after our departure this morning, we finally drag ourselves back to the retreat.

 Sweaty, filthy, and sore from several slips and trips, I realise just how acutely I’d underestimated this mountain (and probably overestimated my fitness).